-Section 75 - Installation of powerlines
+Section 75 - Installation of power lines

-75-000 Scope
+↑ 75-000 Scope

-- (1) This Section applies to - (a) installations of primary and secondary lines except for lines owned by a supply authority; and - (b) poles and pole-mounted electrical equipment. - (2) This Section supplements or amends the general requirements of this Code.
+- 1) This Section applies to - a) installations of primary and secondary lines except for lines owned by a supply authority; - b) poles and pole-mounted electrical equipment; and - c) central metering systems. - 2) This Section supplements or amends the general requirements of this Code.

-75-002 Special terminology (see Appendix B) In this Section, the following definitions apply:
+75-002 Special terminology (see Appendix B)

+In this Section, the following definitions and abbreviations apply: